Our Team

 I am a fighter, an overcomer, and a conqueror.
 Becoming an attorney has given me the ability to change lives, empower, help heal brokenness, and help rebuild futures.
 Advocating for clients and caring for people are my ministries.
 I chose long ago to dedicate my life to service as my mother, grandmother, and aunts have done before me.
 I am blessed that my journey has ultimately led me to meet Joi Fairell and become a part of the Fairell Firm family where all team members share the same values, work ethic, and passion for people.
 We have all dedicated our lives to the service of others, and have committed to do so excellently.

-As children, we are constantly asked what we want to be when we grow up.
-I can only remember one thing I wanted to be, and that was a veterinarian.
-I love animals and caring for them, so I thought it would be a fantastic career.
-Of course, in my child-like eyes, hanging out with puppies all day didn’t sound like a bad way to earn a living.
-Fast forward to my junior year in high school, where I was offered an opportunity to intern at my dog’s veterinarian’s office for the summer.
-I absolutely loved it, and it confirmed that I was on the right path.
-However, once I graduated and was offered a full-time Kennel Assistant job, I soon realized my dream career and fun summer internship were not as they seemed.
-I did not end up liking what I did, and even though there were puppies, there were a lot of sick animals, too, and it was heartbreaking.
-I could have gotten used to all that, but when I started college, chemistry was the death sentence to my once-cherished dream of being a veterinarian.
-I continued going to school, but without a major, I was now in young adult limbo.
+Fast forward to my junior year of high school, when I was offered an opportunity to intern at my dog’s veterinarian’s office for the summer.
+I absolutely loved the experience, and at the time, it confirmed that I was on the right path.
+However, after graduation, I accepted a full-time position as a Kennel Assistant and quickly realized that my dream career and fun summer internship were not quite the same.
+While there were plenty of puppies, there were also many sick animals, and it was heartbreaking at times.
+I could have eventually adjusted to that reality, but once I started college, chemistry became the death sentence to my once-cherished dream of becoming a veterinarian.

 I joined The Fairell Firm team as a Paralegal in 2022 as the first male employee in the history of the firm.